 Single-subject credential candidates may teach a single subject, specified on the credential, from preschool through grade 12.
-However, this credential is generally recognized as most appropriate for for those who want to teach middle and high school, grades 7 through 12.
+However, this credential is generally recognized as most appropriate for for those who want to teach middle and high school, grades 6 through 12.

-Prior to beginning full-time student teaching, teacher candidates must take and pass the California Subject Examinations for Teachers (CSET) to establish subject-matter competence.
+Prior to beginning EDUC 510 and EDUC 521, teacher candidates must take and pass the California Subject Examinations for Teachers (CSET) to establish subject-matter competence.
 English majors in the commission-approved subject-matter program at Seaver are exempt from taking the CSET.
 All other candidates are required to take the CSET.
 This is a state requirement and cannot be waived.